 This is great as most seniors turning 65 start Medicare coverage, which is the first opportunity to help them with buy a supplementary health insurance policy like Medicare Supplements or Medicare Advantage.

-And the good thing is that insurance sells in both good AND bad economies, too.
+And the good thing is that insurance sells well no matter the economic environment.

 Have you seen business opportunity advertisements discussing passive income earning opportunities?